 Don't Confuse Throughput with Productivity In Sterile Processing

-Throughput is the amount of material or items passing through a system or process.
-Whereas productivity is the effectiveness of a productive effort, especially in industry, as measured in the output rate per unit of input.
+Throughput refers to the quantity of materials or items moving through a system or process.
+In contrast, productivity measures the efficiency of a productive effort, particularly in industry, by evaluating the output rate per unit of input.

 Throughput

-We often hear the throughput of a department discussed as productivity.
-SPD managers will cite the number of trays, etc., as a productivity metric.
-The one lacking piece of the puzzle is input.
-Tracking your output can help measure the percentage volume of production issues or total volume produced, but it does not measure productivity.
+We frequently hear department throughput referred to as productivity.
+SPD managers often mention the number of trays, among other things, as a productivity metric.
+However, what's missing is the input factor.
+While tracking your output can help gauge the percentage of production issues or the total volume produced, it doesn't actually measure productivity.

 Productivity

-On the other hand, productivity measures throughput by calculating output/input.
-SPD managers may be subject to the productivity metric of total worked hours/trays produced.
-As a benchmark, the lower the total number of hours worked for the output (trays) equals a better productivity ratio.
+Conversely, productivity gauges throughput by assessing output relative to input.
+SPD managers might be evaluated using the productivity metric of total hours worked per tray produced.
+Ideally, fewer total hours worked for the same output (trays) indicates a superior productivity ratio.

 Productivity in Sterile Processing